Frequently Asked Questions

 No. Meters are part of UES’ natural gas and electric distribution systems and are replaced as needed at the company’s discretion, under the oversight of the ACC.

 Yes.
-Customers who request removal of an automated meter will be charged a $47 Automated Meter Opt-Out Set-Up Fee.
+Electric customers who request removal of an automated meter will be charged a $47 Automated Meter Opt-Out Set-Up Fee.
 They also will be charged a monthly $26 fee to cover the higher cost of reading and maintaining meters that must be read manually.
 These fees were approved in August 2016 by the Arizona Corporation Commission.

 Requests to remove an automated meter must be submitted in writing to Customer Service Manager (SC122), PO Box 711, Tucson, AZ 85702.
 Electric customers who opt out of having an automated meter will receive a digital meter that does not transmit data wirelessly.